StephanieAShulman/Mission-to-Mars/README.md

 ## Project
 For this project an app was built to scrape websites and a HTML page created to display the findings.
 Steps included:
 * Python script was created to automate web browsing with Splinter.
 * Data were extracted with a BeautifulSoup html parser.
 * HTML components were identified with Chrome Developer Tools.
 * Structured and unstructred data were stored using MongoDB (a NoSQL database) via GitBash access.
 * A web application was built to display the data using Flask.
 * A button feature was included to execute code scraping.
-Following data retrieval, updated information is displayed.
+Updated information displays following data retrieval.
 * Bootstrap components were applied to modifying features, such as:
   1. Increasing the size of button: *btn-block*.
   2. Making headers bold: <strong>Mission to Mars</strong>.